konfuzio-ai/document-validation-ui/README.md

 # **Tests**

 You can test the app by running `npm run test:unit`.
 Tests are developed using `Vue Test Utils` and are located on the `tests` folder.
 Mock data is used to get information into the testing environment and so there's no requirement to connect to an API.
-They are grouped by the three main components and are focused on testing the components behavior.
+They are grouped by the four main components and are focused on testing the components behavior.